-Condition Sandbanks which are slightly covered by sea water all the time - for which the area is considered to support a significant presence.
-The estuaries are considered to be one of the best areas in the United Kingdom.
-The mudflats and sandflats not covered by seawater at low tide for which this is considered to be one of the best areas in the United Kingdom.
-Salicornia and other annuals colonising mud and sand for which this is considered to be one of the best areas in the United Kingdom.
 Spartina swards (Spartinion maritimae) for which this is one of only two known outstanding localities in the United Kingdom and is considered to be rare as its total extent in the United Kingdom is estimated to be less than 100 hectares.
-Atlantic salt meadows (Glauco-Puccinellietalia maritimae) for which this is considered to be one of the best areas in the United Kingdom. and thermo-Atlantic halophilous scrubs (Sarcocornetea fruticosi) for which this is one of only four known outstanding United Kingdom and is considered to be rare as its total extent in the United Kingdom is estimated to be less than Vulnerabilities / areas At the time of citation of the Essex Estuaries SAC the saltmarshes and mudflats were under threat from 'coastal of concern squeeze' - man-made sea defences prevent landward migration of these habitats in response to sea-level rise.
-These Of Cofficern habitats are also vulnerable to plans or projects (onshore and offshore) which have impacts on sediment transport.
+Atlantic salt meadows (Glauco-Puccinellietalia maritimae) for which this is considered to be one of the best areas in the United Kingdom.
+Mediterranean and thermo-Atlantic halophilous scrubs (Sarcocornetea fruticosi) for which this is one of only four known outstanding localities in the United Kingdom and is considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares.
+Vulnerabilities / areas of concern At the time of citation of the Essex Estuaries SAC the saltmarshes and mudflats were under threat from 'coastal squeeze' - man-made sea defences prevent landward migration of these habitats in response to sea-level rise.
+These habitats are also vulnerable to plans or projects (onshore and offshore) which have impacts on sediment transport.
 English Nature's Regulation 33 advice was issued June 2000.
 A scheme of management is being established with the aim of addressing such problems